-- Operate and maintain the EcoSort Materials Recovery Facility. - Run the three CCC owned EcoDrops at Styx Mill Road, Metro Place and Parkhouse Road.
+- 1. Operate the EcoSort.
+The ownership of this facility transfers back to council at the end of the contract term in 2024; and - 2.
+Run the CCC owned three EcoDrops at Styx Mill Road, Metro Place and Parkhouse Road.

-ECL also operates the EcoShop at 191 Blenheim Road, which receives material from the Resource Recycling Centres based at the EcoDrop sites.
+ECL also operates the EcoShop at 191 Blenheim Road which receives material from the recycling centres based at the EcoDrop sites.
 The EcoShop site is leased long term from a commercial third party.